mstorsjo/llvm-mingw/README.md

   variables.
 - The runtime libraries libunwind, libcxxabi and libcxx also assume that the target is Vista or newer.
+- Address Sanitizer doesn't produce working backtraces for i686.
+Address Sanitizer requires using a PDB file for symbolizing the error location and backtraces.

 Additionally, one may run into other minor differences between GCC and clang.